creationix/js-git/specs/min-stream.md

 ### Splitters

-If a helper library splits a source stream into two streams, then upstream close events are reflected back (as if the jumction was a source) for all but the last of the output streams.
+If a helper library splits a source stream into two or more streams, then upstream close events are reflected back (as if the junction was a source) for all but the last of the output streams.
 Then the last output stream will act like a non-split chain and forward all the way back up to the source.

 End and error downstream events are duplicated among all child streams.